Back to species list

 Distribution & Habitat

-Found across the Himalayas, southern China, Indochina and mountains of western Malesia.
-Range includes Bhutan, Pakistan, India, Malaysia, Nepal, Taiwan, and Thailand.
-Inhabits mountain forests and is an altitudinal migrant, moving to different elevations seasonally.
+Range extends across the Himalayas, southern China, Indochina and mountains of western Malesia, including Bhutan, Pakistan, India, Malaysia, Nepal, Taiwan, and Thailand.
+It is an altitudinal migrant.

 Behavior & Ecology

-Vocalizations consist of a short high-pitched call described as a two-note whistle, sounding like 'plew-plew' or 'he-he'.
+Has a short high-pitched call sounding like a two-note whistle, "plew-plew" or "he-he".
 Female songs are rarely heard.
-Calls vary between different populations, allowing identification of a bird's geographic origin.
-No other behavioral information provided.
+Calls vary between different populations, allowing determination of a bird's origin.

 Source: Wikipedia · CC BY-SA 3.0